-The CentOS Brand is the name or trademark that connects the producer with their products.
-In this case, the producer is The CentOS Project and the product is the CentOS Distributions.
-The CentOS Brand connects, also, different media (e.g., web sites, promotion stuff) used to backup the CentOS Distribution, in a way The CentOS Project visual connection remains through them.
+The CentOS brand is the name or trademark that connects the producer with their products.
+In this case, the producer is The CentOS Project and the products are the CentOS distributions, the CentOS web sites, the CentOS promotion stuff, etc.